Get Your Handicap Parking

 Do I qualify for a disability parking permit?

-You may qualify for a disability parking permit if you have a medical condition that significantly limits your ability to walk or move safely without assistance.
+You may qualify for a disability parking permit if you have a medical condition.
+This condition must greatly limit your ability to walk or move safely without help.
 This can include:

 - Difficulty walking 200 feet without stopping to rest